 Visitors often wonder what it’s like to live in a coastal community.
 It’s a question locals are often asked and one they are extremely proud to talk about.
-“You’re a coasty,” visitors may ask, or simply exclaim.
-This moniker, locals have learned since a young age, was, and is a term of endearment among their kind.
+“You’re a coasty” visitors may ask or simply exclaim.
+This moniker locals have learned since a young age was and is a term of endearment among their kind.
 A term that truly never leaves a person and one they are sincerely proud of and definitely shaped by living in Seaside, Oregon.

 Life in the Pacific North Coast

 Living in the Pacific North Coast is described as nothing short of wonderful.
 Young children growing up in the area feel as if they have multiple families.
-Kids often ride from one end of town to another on their bikes, making it easy to find a sense of independence while still being under the wing of their family and community.
-During the fall season, as long as the sun isn’t touching Tillamook Head, they know they have more time to roam free.
+Kids often ride from one end of town to another on their bikes making it easy to find a sense of independence while still being under the wing of their family and community.
+During the fall season as long as the sun isn’t touching Tillamook Head they know they have more time to roam free.
 A crisp time of year where the sun feels warmer than summer.
 Winter comes and the rains feel like ice when combined with the wind.
 Perfect weather for hot chocolate and board games.
-Locals meet spring with shorts and sandals, welcoming the sunshine and spurts of rain.
+Locals in Seaside meet spring with shorts and sandals welcoming the sunshine and spurts of rain.